qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 This algorithm combines selected polygons of the input layer with certain adjacent polygons by erasing their common boundary.
-Eliminate can either use an exisiting selection or a logical query based on one of the layer's fields to make the selection itself.
+Eliminate can either use an existing selection or a logical query based on one of the layer's fields to make the selection itself.
 The adjacent polygon can be either the one with the largest or smallest area or the one sharing the largest common boundary with the polygon to be eliminated.
-Eliminate is normally used to get rid of sliver polygons, i.e. tiny polygons that are a result of polygon instersection processes where boundaries of the inputs are similar but not identical.
+Eliminate is normally used to get rid of sliver polygons, i.e. tiny polygons that are a result of polygon intersection processes where boundaries of the inputs are similar but not identical.

 Parameters